For Those Charged With a Crime

 - You were found guilty but your conviction was overturned by the state

-Expunction is the best possible option, as it completely clears your records as though nothing ever happened.
-A non-disclosure consists of essentially sealing your record so that the general public cannot see it.
-Law enforcement and other state officials will still be able to see it, however.
+Expungements are the best possible option, as it completely clears your records as though the arrest never happened.
+A non-disclosure is the second best option because it seals your record from the general public.
+Law enforcement and other state agencies will still be able to see it, however.
 If you are not eligible for expunction, you may qualify for non-disclosure.